Track your nutrition and health goals

 • Cycling: 90–120 minutes

-At roughly 6–8 calories per minute during intense squatting, burning 1000 calories from squats alone would require 2–3 hours of continuous squatting — not practical.
-Use squats as part of a mixed workout rather than the sole activity.
+At roughly 6–8 calories per minute during intense squatting, burning 1000 calories from squats alone would require 2–2.5 hours of continuous squatting — which is not practical.
+Use squats as part of a broader strength + cardio approach.

 Conclusion

 Burning 1000 calories a day is an effective, achievable goal for active adults — but the strategy matters.
-The most sustainable approach combines cardio (running, cycling, swimming) with HIIT and daily NEAT movement like walking and stair climbing, so no single session becomes brutally taxing.
+The most sustainable approach combines cardio (running, cycling, swimming), HIIT, and daily NEAT movement rather than relying on a single exhausting session.

-Track both your calories burned and consumed with the Hint app to ensure you're in a genuine deficit — and consult a dietitian via Hint Premium to build a plan that's right for your body.
+Track both your calories burned and consumed with the Hint app to ensure you're in a genuine deficit — and consult a dietitian via Hint Premium if you're new to high-volume training.

 Pair the Hint app with a Garmin watch for precise, real-time calorie tracking across every workout and daily activity.